-ACIS is the only independent, national, quality management standard that specifically addresses the provision of attendant care services.
-The ACIS can and is being applied to assess the quality of services being delivered to any individual requiring low, moderate or high levels of support to live in their community.
-A summary of the Standard can be downloaded here.
+ACIS is the only independent, national, quality management standard that specifically addresses the provision of community industry services.
+The ACIS can, and is being applied to assess the quality of services being delivered to any individual requiring low, moderate or high levels of support to live in their community.

 To read more about a recent provider’s perspective regarding the implementation of ACIS, please click here.
 Providers may find this useful for planning, preparing staff and service users, understanding what it’s like to work with auditors, and the benefits of implementing ACIS.